sdiehl/wiwinwlh/tutorial.md

 denoted as ``m a``.

 The other function essential to implementing a Monad instance is ``(>>=)``.
-This infix takes two arguments.
+This infix function takes two arguments.
 On its left side is a value with type ``m a``, while on the right side is a function with type ``(a -> m b)``.
 The bind operation results in a final value of type ``m b``.